 Dion (Credit: David Godlis)

 Legendary singer-songwriter Dion DiMucci shares memories of his profound friendship with Sam Cooke to unraveling his latest album, ‘Girl Friends’.
-This is an extract of a full interview with Dion, which has been released in advance of a podcast interview.
+This is an extract of a full interview with Dion, which is also available as a podcast.

 On ‘Song for Sam Cooke’ you collaborated with Paul Simon.
 Was that related to when you toured with Sam?